 VMware Cloud on AWS

-VMware Cloud on AWS must be associated to a cloud proxy is deployed to a vCenter in a target SDDC.
+VMware Cloud on AWS must be associated to a cloud proxy that is deployed to a vCenter in a target SDDC.

 As a cloud account administrator, you can create additional integrations such as My VMware, vRealize Orchestrator, and Puppet by using options on the page.
 See What are Integrations.